This

 The

-sophisticated electronically controlled equipment to palletize and de-palletize
+highly sophisticated electronically controlled equipment to palletize and

-cans, cases, bottles and bags.
-The line owes its beginning to a strong demand
+de-palletize cans, cases, bottles and bags.
+The line owes its beginning to a

-in the early 1960s for mechanized equipment to assist local canneries.
-When the
+strong demand in the early 1960s for mechanized equipment to assist local

-number of local canning plants began to decline in the 1970s, the company
+canneries.
+When the number of local canning plants began to decline in the

-broadened its base nationally and then internationally.
-Kusel's most successful
+1970s, the company broadened its base nationally and then internationally.

-designs are customized single units to fulfill specific and unusual customer
+Kusel's most successful designs are customized single units to fulfill specific

-requirements.
-Units palletize cases of oil in Thailand, sugar in Trinidad,
+and unusual customer requirements.
+Units palletize cases of oil in Thailand,

-paper products in the upper peninsula of Michigan, computer software in
+sugar in Trinidad, paper products in the upper peninsula of Michigan, computer

 Kusel's